agarwalishika/uiuc-nlp-website/README.md

-# UIUC NLP Website - Modernized
+# UIUC NLP Website 2025

-This is a modernized version of the Zea Mays Center for Computational Linguistics website at the University of Illinois.
+This is a modernized version of the UIUC NLP website.

 ## Key Improvements